Langkasuka: Archaeology

 Langkasuka among polities in ancient Malay realm.

 Several archaeological expeditions were conducted in the 1960s to locate Langkasuka following Paul Wheatley's suggestion of its likely location.
-In 1963, Stewart Wavell led a Cambridge expedition to locate Langkasuka and Tambralinga, the details of this expedition are described in The Naga King's Daughter.
+In 1963, Stewart Wavell led a Cambridge expedition to locate Langkasuka and Tambralinga.
+He described it in The Naga King's Daughter.

-An archaeological investigation of the Yarang area began in 1989 by the Fine Arts Department of Thailand.
+The Fine Arts Department of Thailand began investigating the Yarang area in 1989.
 The majority of the ruins were clustered in the vicinity of a hamlet called Ban Wat, and may have formed the nucleus of the city.
 Others were scattered further to the North at Ban Jalæ, and a couple more at Ban Prawæ.
 The excavations found various Buddhist structures and objects including votive tablets and sculptures, indicating a strong Buddhist presence in the kingdom.
 Objects related to Hindu worship were also found.

 Many Chinese and Arab coins made of bronze have been found in the region, an indication of the commercial activity of the kingdom.
 Two silver Sassanid coins have also been found.
+The moated site covers about 0.9 km², lying 4.5 km from the Pattani River and 15 km from the sea, and carries 44 mounds identified as brick stūpas.
+Four have been excavated: Ban Jalae 2, about 7 m square; Ban Jalae 3, 13.15 m; Ban Jalae 8, 13.50 m; and Ban Wat 9, 12 m.
+The finds include votive tablets and miniature stūpas inscribed in Sanskrit in Pallava script, a stone bull, a bronze Avalokiteśvara and, inside mound no. 3, a few sherds of Persian turquoise-glazed ware.
+Locally made pots carrying a shared motif have been recovered at Yarang and at the hill sites of Khao Kha and Khao Si Wichai in the upper peninsula.
+The correspondence has been read as a link between the two areas in the late 6th and 7th centuries.

+The excavated sequence in the Pattani basin begins in the 7th century.
+Siriporn Sanghiran, reporting a survey of 35 sites on the lower peninsula, notes an unexplained interval between the lowland settlement of about 300 BCE and the first historic states of the 7th century, and the 2019 field season was framed around closing it.